 MHSU 12.05

-The organization follows up on the aftercare plan, as appropriate, when possible, and with the permission of persons served.
+The organization follows up on the aftercare plan, as appropriate, when possible, and with the permission of individuals and families.

 NA The organization has a contract with a public authority that prohibits or does not include aftercare planning or follow-up.
 NA The organization provides Diagnosis, Assessment, and Referral Services only.